 Proposition 2.
 In order to capture the strategic opportunities offered by the many global talent challenges facing firms today, in-depth knowledge and understanding of the major environmental forces and shapers of them is essential.

 3.5.
-Global talent challenges and global talent management: summary too little talent (with the desired competency and motivation)is available (shortage)
+Global talent challenges and global talent management: summary

 These major forces and shapers pose several global talent challenges that firms need to manage as effectively as possible, including: